jet2jet/js-synthesizer/README.md

     * Creates the general synthesizer instance.
 No parameters are available.
 * `Fluid.AudioWorkletNodeSynthesizer` (construct: `new Fluid.AudioWorkletNodeSynthesizer()`)
     * Creates the synthesizer instance communicating AudioWorklet (see above).
 No parameters are available.
+    * You must call `createAudioNode` method to use other instance methods.

+### Creation of Sequencer instance

+The `Sequencer` instance is created only via following methods:

+* `Fluid.Synthesizer.createSequencer` (static method)
+    * Returns the Promise object that resolves with `Fluid.ISequencer` instance.
+The instance can be used with `Fluid.Synthesizer` instances.
+* `Fluid.AudioWorkletNodeSynthesizer.prototype.createSequencer` (instance method)
+    * Returns the Promise object that resolves with `Fluid.ISequencer` instance.
+The instance can be used with `Fluid.AudioWorkletNodeSynthesizer` instances which handled `createSequencer` calls.

+### `Fluid` methods

+#### `waitForReady`

+Can be used to wait for the synthesizer engine's ready.

+Return: `Promise` object (resolves when the synthesizer engine (libfluidsynth) is ready)

 ### `Fluid.ISynthesizer` methods